Blog > Treatment Strategies > DBT Basics

 DBT is effective across age ranges, genders, sexual orientations, countries, races and ethnicities.

-DBT can be split up into four different stages.
+DBT can be split up into four different stages of treatment.
 The first two stages focus more on the client's feelings, goals and current situation as they attempt to achieve stability and control emotions.
 The last two stages turn toward achieving value-driven goals.
 They take longer to enact but help the client make long-term changes and cultivate the life they want while maintaining stability and happiness.

 The stages of DBT are as follows:

-- Stage 1: In the first stage of DBT, clients often come to the therapist in a crisis state.
+• Stage 1 - Achieving behavioral stability: In the first stage of DBT, clients often come to the therapist in a crisis state.
 The therapist helps to stabilize them with skills for gaining control of emotions in the short term.
 The therapist also needs to establish a safe environment and minimize behaviors that could interfere with the success of therapy.

-- Stage 2: Once the client is more stable, the therapist helps them explore causes of emotional pain, such as trauma and invalidating experiences.
+• Stage 2 - Addressing emotional experiencing and trauma: Once the client is more stable, the therapist helps them explore causes of emotional pain, such as trauma and invalidating experiences.
 Since these discussions can be emotional, they should not occur until after stage 1, when the patient is stable.

-- Stage 3: Now that the client has established healthier responses, the therapist can shift to maintaining them and setting reasonable goals toward happiness, stability and trust in oneself.
+• Stage 3 - Enhancing quality of life and improving day-to-day functioning: Now that the client has established healthier responses, the therapist can shift to maintaining them and setting reasonable goals toward happiness, stability and trust in oneself.

-- Stage 4: Finally, the client and therapist can focus on big-picture goals.
+• Stage 4 - Developing deeper meaning, purpose, and sustained happiness: Finally, the client and therapist can focus on big-picture goals.
 They may focus on maintaining stability and happiness from the last step, along with spiritual fulfillment and valuable relationships.

 Keep in mind that these stages aren't always chronological.
 Different issues may need to be revisited so a patient can drop back to an earlier stage to work through them.

-DBT can vary widely in length, but many programs last from six months to a year.
+DBT treatment can vary widely in length, but many programs last from six months to a year.
 It takes time to build up the skills needed and achieve stability.
-The therapy can include individual and group sessions each week.
-The length of a DBT program will, of course, depend on the client's position, such as how quickly they pick up on the skills and how much work they need to do.
+DBT programs often include both individual and group sessions each week.
+The length of a DBT program will, of course, depend on how quickly the client picks up on the skills and how much work they need to do.

-DBT includes several different components, each of which can play a crucial role in a patient's success.
+DBT includes several different components, each of which can play a crucial role in a patient's treatment.

 Individual psychotherapy serves as motivation for the client, with recurring work every week focused on real problems in the client's life.
 Another benefit of individual training is that it provides a structured environment for the client to learn these processes.
 The therapist helps the client learn how to manage their problems for long-term self-sufficiency after therapy.